mike01/pypacker/README.md

 - Visualization framework (beta, see examples/visualize_ether.py)

 #### What you can NOT do with it
-Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically create neat graphics out of TCP-sequence-numbers, use it as a port-scanner, fingerprint servers or use it as a fuzzer out of the box.
+Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically use it as a port-scanner, fingerprinting purposes or use it as a fuzzer out of the box.
 Those kind of features can easy be written using open-source tools like gnuplot and very few lines of python-code.